Looking for the right tool to help you manage your projects, boost team collaboration, and streamline workflows?

 Wrike integrates with more than 400+ apps, but the options depend on your plan.

-The free plan provides the Open RESTful API that allows you to connect with your current tools and workflow.
-Also, Wrike allows freemium users to integrate cloud storage platforms like Google Drive and Dropbox.
+All tiers support the Open RESTful API that allows you to connect with your current tools and workflow.
+Also, Wrike allows even freemium users to integrate cloud storage platforms like Google Drive and Dropbox.

 If you opt for the Team plan, you get all of the above plus the option to integrate Wrike with productivity apps and tools such as Google Workspace, Slack, and Office 365.